 This seventh day falls on zhengyue, the first month of the Chinese calendar and is known as renri (literally Human Day) – the birthday of mankind.
 Renri also coincides with the seventh day of the Chinese Lunar New Year.

-On renri, Singaporeans and Malaysians of Chinese descent celebrate their universal birthday by eating yu sheng — more popularly known as yee sang in Malaysia — a peculiarly local practice of eating raw fish salad (see text box below) that traces its history back to the 1960s.
+On renri, Singaporeans and Malaysians of Chinese descent celebrate their universal birthday by eating yu sheng – more popularly known as yee sang in Malaysia – a peculiarly local practice of eating raw-fish salad (see text box below) with a history that can be traced back to the 1960s.

 A Lucky Dish of Fish